 As an online booker, you would have first had to look at all the review sites and decided which hotels to approach.
 This would have taken many hours.

 Yes, at first, this process is enjoyable.
 Sussing out what things cost in a new destination.
 Which hotels you can afford.
+And which hotels to splurge on.

 But – if you are anything like me – later on, it starts to become a real chore.
 Working out exactly which hotel to book.
 Jiggling hotels around because of availability issues.
 And then anxiety starts to kick in.
 Have you made the right choice?
 Where is the best place to compromise?
 Is that game reserve any good?

-(Don’t get me started on Trip Advisor when it comes to Safari Lodges…)
+(And don’t get me started on Trip Advisor when it comes to Safari Lodges…)

 Frankly, this is HOURS of work.
 Plus you miss out on all the other benefits of using a Tour Operator.
 And without gaining any price savings!

-Booking Direct vs Booking with a Safari Specialist:
+Booking Direct vs Booking with a Safari Specialist: The Conclusion

 As you’ll hopefully agree, this case study is actually heavily weighted against us.
 It magically assumes you knows where you want to book.
-Or that there is no monetary valuet to the leisure time taken up to find hotels, evaluate and compare them, decide what to book and then do the booking.
+Or that there is no monetary valuet to the leisure time you use up to find hotels, evaluate and compare them, decide what to book and then do the booking.

 Even in the last minute scenario!

-But OUR CLIENTS are not generally seeking budget hotels.
+OUR CLIENTS are not generally seeking budget hotels.
 And most people don’t want to leave their plans to the last minute.
 If they do, the hotels and lodges that they have set their hearts on will be long gone…

 So what is the moral of the tale?